wisdomfrominsanity/WindowsBruteV2/README.md

 When Nano text editor appears with hashes delete all users and hashes except your target NTLM hash located at the end of a user BETWEEN ":" and ":::" it should be 32 characters in length.
 Save file and exit Nano to continue

+32 character NTLM hash has to be at the start of the first line of the Nano file

 (!!!!!DO NOT RENAME NANO FILE!!!!!!)

 + I Recommend Cloning your Hard Drive First and Making a Backup Before Running This Program